vulcandth/poke-cia/README.md

 The following is a list of notable poke-cia commands:

-`make extract`: Will simply extract the `.orig.cia` files, but will not automatically rebuild them into a `.cia`.
-This is useful if you want to manually update files before rebuilding.
-Simply run `make` when you are done to finish building.
+`make extract`: Extracts the .orig.cia files without rebuilding them into a .cia.
+Useful for manual updates.
+Run make afterwards to complete the build.

 `make tidy`: Removes any built `.cia`, `.cxi`, or `cfa` files in the poke-cia repo.

-`make repotidy`: Performs the same function as `make tidy` above, but also asks the rom's repo to run it's version of `make tidy`.
+`make repotidy`: Performs the same function as `make tidy` above, but also instructs the rom's repo to run its version of `make tidy`.

 `make clean`: Performs the same function as `make tidy`, but also deletes the extracted rom directories in the poke-cia repo.

-`make repoclean`: Performs the same function as `make clean` above, but also asks the rom's repo to run it's own version of `make clean`.
+`make repoclean`: Performs the same function as `make clean` above, but also instructs the rom's repo to run its own version of `make clean`.

 ### MBC30 Patching

+For ROM hacks that necessitate 4MB MBC30 ROM support:

+- **Configuration**: Utilize the `build_mbc30` option.
+  - **Default Setting**: `false`.
-For ROM hacks that require 4MB MBC30 ROM support, you can use the `build_mbc30` configuration option.
-Be default, this option is set to `false`.
-When enabled, the `mbc30patch.py` will automatically run after extracing your `.orig.cia` files, and will patch the `code.bin` to allow MBC30 roms to have `$ff` number of banks instead of `$7f` if the `code.bin` matches the hash of an original `.cia` `code.bin`.
+  - **Action When Enabled**: Upon activation, the script `mbc30patch.py` is triggered post the extraction of `.orig.cia` files.
+This script modifies the `code.bin` to permit MBC30 ROMs to accommodate `$ff` banks, as opposed to the standard `$7f`.
+However, this change is conditional: the `code.bin` must correspond to the hash of an authentic `.cia` `code.bin`.

-Currently we support the `code.bin` files based on the following original `.cia` files (More will be added later as the correct addresses to patch are discovered):
+- **Supported Versions**: Currently, the supported `code.bin` files are based on specific original `.cia` versions.
+As we identify the correct addresses for patching, more versions will be incorporated.

-* `Pokémon Crystal (CTR-N-QBRA) (UE) (v0.1.0)` - `d48acf4c062884c9ef6b546c573db2125f5f9253`
+  - `Pokémon Crystal (CTR-N-QBRA) (UE) (v0.1.0)`:
+    - Hash: `d48acf4c062884c9ef6b546c573db2125f5f9253`

 ## Special Credits

 I would like to give special credits to the following:

-* [@mid-kid](https://github.com/mid-kid) originally came up with the idea of this tool and this extension is developed based on his orig repo.
+* [@mid-kid](https://github.com/mid-kid) originally came up with the idea of this tool, and this extension is developed based on his original repo.
-* [@ISSOtm](https://github.com/ISSOtm) spent a lot of time helping to restructure the extension, and getting it ready for release.
+* [@ISSOtm](https://github.com/ISSOtm) contributed significantly by restructuring the extension and preparing it for release.
-* [@jakcron](https://github.com/jakcron) went out of their way to troubleshoot our repos to help resolve a bug in the prequisite tool ctrtool.
+* [@jakcron](https://github.com/jakcron) went above and beyond by troubleshooting our repository to address a bug in the prerequisite tool, ctrtool.